mazharalipak/TENR_Final/README.md

 Kindly, readme.text file in each folder in order to run these transversality choices for the of testing different IEEE cases.

+# Install the corresponding folders in the latest version of the Matpower for computation.